MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 If another sequence of **directory**/**accept** follows in the configuration file, the second directory is tagged to the following accepts and so on.

-The  **accept/reject**  patterns apply to message notice url as above.
+The  **accept/reject**  patterns apply to notification message notice url as above.
 Here is an example, here some ordered configuration options :

 ::